Saint Francis's satyr: Endangered Species Act listing history

-The butterfly was first listed under the Endangered Species Act in 1994, after threats of poaching and loss of habitat increased.
+The butterfly was first listed under the Endangered Species Act in 1994 under an emergency rule, after threats of poaching and loss of habitat increased.
 Since its listing, there have been notable efforts towards preventing the collection of these butterflies.
 However, poaching is still a threat due to the butterfly's rarity.
 To combat this, any known listings of colony location sites are kept from the public record.
-Between 1998 and 2016, more than $3 million were spent on additional conservation efforts for the Saint Francis' satyr.
+Between 1998 and 2016, more than $3 million was spent on additional conservation efforts for the Saint Francis' satyr.
 The main focus for conservation of these butterflies is continuing to preserve and grow the existing subpopulations, as well as enforcing the strict regulations on poaching and collecting.
 The five-year review for this species suggests the preservation of existing suitable habitats and for continued searching for the establishment of new populations.
 The IUCN has yet to evaluate the Saint Francis' satyr.